hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - All hard-coded, property holding dictionaries inside main.py are removed.
 - Instead, a "config.json" file is created and the main code will ask this file's path (as argument) from you to run the project, properly.
 - Detailed description of this file will be added into this readme (but until I write it, you can always open the file.
-Believe me, it is not too complicate =)).
+Believe me, it is not too complicated =)).
 - With respect to new kind of property handling, I changed every related variable/argument initialization in the main and model files.
 - ~~A complete README.MD overhaul is coming on its way~~.
 (Done!)
 - Still, I have not tested Transformer code.
 Don't be mad at me if you c/p it and can't get results for your homework(s) =)